A part of us should always be in constant travel, whether physically or mentally.

 Beyond just checking off bucket list destinations, traveling allows me to immerse myself in a world completely different to my own.
 A world in which the values, priorities and languages may be radically different, making me question whether I’m living with the values and morals that I wish to implement in my life.

 on physical travel…

-Traveling to a different country is always such an adventurous and novel experience.
-It literally pulls you away from the mundane life that you’re accustomed to, and thrusts you in an environment that you have yet to discover.
+Traveling to a different country is always such an adventurous and exciting experience.
+It literally pulls you away from the mundane life that you’re accustomed to, and thrusts you in an environment that leaves you in awe.
 The places that you’ll stay, the destinations that you’ll visit, the food that you’ll eat and the people that you’ll meet – the combination of these experiences is unlike any other.
-Even if you forget most of these events, you’ll leave the place with a renewed sense of understanding of that particular country or location.
-And, most importantly, it might even reveal a thing or two about the kind of person that you are.
+Even if you forget most of these events, you’ll leave the place with a renewed sense of understanding about the world that surrounds you.
+More importantly, it might even reveal a thing or two about the kind of person that you are.

 Whenever I travel, I try to invest myself in the planning of the trip as much as possible.
 This means reading other travel bloggers’ reviews, researching about the most convenient flight schedules and prices, considering more than one place to stay at, familiarizing myself with the city before I’m even there – basically, be my own travel agent, along with whoever I’m going with.
 Taking these steps are crucial in my understanding of how the ‘traveling world’ works.
 I’ll learn from all the research, discoveries and mistakes that I make along the way, because that’s what matters to me.
 I don’t want to be just another blind tourist being guided to the most beautiful and popular places of a country; I want the real deal.